Creamy mushroom pasta sauce

 Balance the creamy sauce with salt, pepper and lemon juice before pouring it over mushrooms and ham.

-Serve creamy mushroom pasta sauce with tagliatelle or fettuccine pasta.
+Mushroom pasta sauce is best when served with fresh, homemade tagliatelle or fettuccine pasta.